Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tstatistics_2_pr.md

 <div class='workingscodeblock'>
 <div class='workingcodeblock'>

 <pre class='language-latex'><code class='language-latex'>Tina examined 200 people which is more than Ravi's and Sita's.
-There Tina's results are more reliable.
+Therefore Tina's results are more reliable.
 </code></pre>
 </div>
 </div>